 There is no cause for complex seasoning because ribeye steak is one of those cuts that can really hold its own.
 All you need is salt and pepper then the marbling will do the rest.
 After just a few minutes of pan-searing, its delicious juices will tenderise the meat and provide all the flavour you desire.
 Just rest the steak for 10 minutes and enjoy biting into the perfectly charred crust to taste the succulent and juicy centre.
 Serve with your sides of choice or even enjoy it alone.
 A glass of full-bodied red wine is highly recommended.

-- How much? allow 200-250g per person, although there are lots of people who will happily eat a larger steak, like my husband.
+- How much? allow 200-250g per person, although there are lots of people who will happily eat a larger steak.

 - Where to buy?
 I highly recommend buying the best steak you can afford from a local butcher if possible.
-If you are in the UK and wish to order your steak online Farmison and Ginger Pig are solid choices.
+If you are in the UK and wish to order your steak online Farmison, Ginger Pig and Swaledale Butchers are solid choices.

 - Choosing a good steak: if you are able to select the steak yourself make sure you select the one with the best marbling.
 Look at the number of white stringy flecks in the steak.
 This fat makes the steak juicy and flavourful.
 The more visible fat you can see, the yummier and more juicy the steak will be.
 Make sure the steak is at least 1 inch thick.
 This is especially important if you prefer a rarer steak.